spajus/ruby-gamedev-book/03_what_you_should_know.md

 learn that, start with timeless classic: [The Pragmatic Programmer: From Journeyman to Master](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer).

-This book will also not teach you the basics of Ruby.
+You should understand Ruby quite well.
 There are plenty of books and resources covering that subject.
 Try
 [Why's Poignant Guide To Ruby](http://mislav.uniqpath.com/poignant-guide/) or [Eloquent Ruby](https://www.goodreads.com/book/show/9364729-eloquent-ruby).
 You can also learn it